Getting around Bristol

 The campus is within easy walking distance of the city centre, Bristol Temple Meads train station and Bristol bus and coach station.
 Look at our maps to find your route.

 Cycling is one of the cheapest and easiest ways to get around town.
+Try Better by Bike to plan your route.

 We run initiatives to support and encourage cycling, including free cycle training and a free cycle clinic to keep your bike in good order.